Learn how ungated replay links work and how to use them in your marketing, especially in retargeting ad campaigns

 NOTE: We won't send registrants as contacts to your CRM or to any other products you've integrated with eWebinar if they don't have an email address since, in these types of tools, email is almost always a required field.
 (Besides, what can you do with a contact without a name or email address.)
 We will send them, however, if they have no first or last name since those fields tend to be optional.

-Links to ungated replays are extremely powerful when used in retargeting ad campaigns because the system can recognize people who already registered for your webinar (whether they attended it or not) when they click on your ad.
+Links to ungated sessions are extremely powerful when used in retargeting ad campaigns because the system can recognize people who already registered for your webinar (whether they attended it or not) when they click on your ad.

 Here’s a typical scenario for how this would work.
 Let’s say you wanted to run a retargeting ad on Facebook for one of your webinars.
 When you targeted the audience for the ad, you would do so by email address using the emails collected from those who registered for that webinar (which you can download from the Registrants page).

 NOTE: Be sure to comply with Facebook’s policies and local laws when doing this.
-If you needed to obtain the necessary consent from registrants first, you could set that up when building your registration form.
+If you needed to obtain the necessary consent from registrants first, you could set that up when building your registration form

 Here’s where the magic happens...